-The first bullet point in the policy will be implemented by Method 8.6.7 of the Plan.
+Method 8.6.7 of the Plan will implement the first bullet point in the policy.
 The second bullet point of this policy will be implemented by Method 8.6.7 of the Plan.

-The Resource Management Act 1991 and the Soil Conservation and Rivers Control Act 1941 are both relevant to the Wellington Regional Council's flood protection role.
+The Resource Management Act 1991 and the Soil Conservation and Rivers Control Act 1941are both relevant to the Wellington Regional Council's flood protection role.
 The Plan is concerned with the Wellington Regional Council's Resource Management Act role.
 However, it is helpful to include a policy that indicates how the Wellington Regional Council will ensure its operational responsibilities for looking after flood protection structures and works under the Soil Conservation and Rivers Control Act 1941 will be implemented.

-Add the following new rule to section 7.3.
+Add the following new rule to section 7.3 of the Plan.